 /* * nextf[i] is the pointer to the next free block of size 2^(i+3).
 The * smallest allocatable block is 8 bytes.
 The overhead information * precedes the data area returned to the user. */ static union overhead *nextf[30];

-but otherwise implements the same methodology by adding sizeof (union overhead)
+but otherwise implements the same methodology by adding sizeof (union overhead) to the allocation size before rounding up and bucketing.

 goes about calculating it differently, but small allocations remain equivalent to allocating 8 bytes.
 4.3/usr/src/lib/libc/gen/malloc.c, 4.3/usr/man/man3/malloc.3